 Some quick questions to consider:

-- Why did the manufaturer of the antenna ship completly detuned antennas?
+- Why did the manufacturer of the antenna ship completely detuned antennas?

 - Why did the customer of the customer take the risk and order a cheap component from an untested source?